 - Installing video doorbells which allow you to record footage of all who approach your front door; and

 - Implementing strike plates in all exterior doors for added protection.

 Additionally, one of the main steps you can take to boost the security of your home is to make a habit of locking your doors any time you enter or exit the home.
 All of the above actions can be taken, but they are negated if you forget to lock your doors at all.

 While cracking a window on a hot summer day can allow for some cooling breezes to circulate throughout your home, leaving windows open for prolonged periods of time overnight or while you are away can invite unwanted attention from thieves.

 Remembering to close windows is a crucial step in boosting your home’s security, but if you don’t regularly leave windows open, there are a few other tips that you can implement in order to ensure that you are maximizing the security of your home’s windows:

 - Partially closing blinds during the day and fully closing them at night to decrease outside visibility into your home;

-- Planting prickly bushes like rose and hawthorn – or depositing gravel – beneath first-storey windows in order to deter burglars;
+- Planting prickly bushes like rose and hawthorn – or depositing gravel – beneath first-story windows in order to deter burglars;

 - Installing window security/burglar bars to limit access to your home via windows; and